James N. Stanford

 • Chair of Linguistics

 Jim Stanford is a sociolinguist who focuses on dialects and quantitative analyses of language variation and change, including collaborative research with underrepresented Indigenous language communities, such as Sui, Hmong, Na, and other languages of China and southeast Asia.
 He also conducts fieldwork on English dialects of New England and other topics in North American English.
 These various research projects involve acoustic sociophonetics, sociotonetics, tone languages, urban dialectology, rural dialectology, child dialect acquisition, dialect geography, endangered languages, dialect contact, gender, exogamy, kinship, social identity, and computational sociolinguistics.
-He is co-editor of the journal Language Variation and Change (Cambridge University Press), associate editor of the journal Asia-Pacific Language Variation (Benjamins), and he serves on the international steering committee of the NWAV-Asia/Pacific conference series.
-He co-edited the collected volume Variation in Indigenous Minority Languages (2009, Benjamins) and Language Regard: Methods, Variation and Change (2018, Cambridge University Press), and he authored the book New England English: Large-Scale Acoustic Sociophonetics and Dialectology (2019, Oxford University Press).
+He is co-editor of the journal Language Variation and Change (Cambridge University Press).
+He serves on the international steering committee of the NWAV-Asia/Pacific conference series, and he co-founded the journal Asia-Pacific Language Variation.
+He co-edited the collected volume Variation in Indigenous Minority Languages (2009, with Dennis Preston) and Language Regard: Methods, Variation and Change (2018, Cambridge University Press), and he wrote the book New England English: Large-Scale Acoustic Sociophonetics and Dialectology (2019, Oxford University Press).
 With Sravana Reddy, he is co-founder of the DARLA system for online vowel data analysis (Dartmouth Linguistic Automation).

 Contact